naninovel/docs/docs/guide/voicing.md

 ﻿# Voicing

-To expose voice clips to the engine, store them under `Resources/Voice` folder.
+To expose voice clips to the engine, store them under `Resources/Naninovel/Voice` folder (can be changed in audio configuration under `Loader` foldout).
 You can use any audio formats [supported by Unity](https://docs.unity3d.com/Manual/AudioFiles.html).

 Voice playback behavior can be configured using `Naninovel -> Configuration -> Audio` context menu; for available options see [configuration guide](/guide/configuration.md#audio).